-Additionally, individual states in the U.S. have been allowed to post graphic warnings regarding cigarettes in some instances so long as they do not obscure the message already posted by the Surgeon General (see Discount Tobacco City & Lottery v.
-United States).
-Tobacco industries have been marginalized by public health officials and the opinions of religious and temperance advocates regarding the consumption of tobacco.
+Additionally, individual US States have been allowed to post graphic warnings regarding cigarettes in some instances so long as they do not obscure the message already posted by the surgeon general. (see Discount Tobacco City & Lottery v.
+United States) Tobacco industries have been marginalized by public health officials and the opinions of religious and temperance advocates regarding the consumption of tobacco.
 The overall consequence of these efforts is the marginalization of the tobacco industry and its effects on the culture of America.